-The U.S. Congress established real estate investment trusts, or REITs, in 1960 to give people the opportunity to invest in income producing real estate.
+The U.S. Congress established real estate investment trusts, or REITs, in 1960 to allow people to invest in income-producing real estate.

 REITs are like the mutual funds of real estate.
 They’re a collection of properties operated by a company (aka a trust) that uses money from investors to buy and develop real estate.

-They’re a fantastic choice if you want to get involved with real estate investing but don’t want to make the commitment of purchasing or financing property.
-Like with most blue-chip stocks (more on those later), REITs pay out in dividends.
+They’re a fantastic choice if you want to get involved with real estate investing but don’t want to commit to purchasing.
+Like with most blue-chip stocks (more on those later), REITs payout in dividends.

 REITs also focus on a variety of different industries, both domestic and international.
 You can invest in REITs that build apartments, business buildings, or even healthcare facilities.

 In all, they are a straightforward way to get involved with real estate without having to eat the upfront cost of buying property.
 To get started, go to your online broker and purchase a REIT like you would a typical investment.